aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 MyData2{Int64}(2, 4, 3, 0.6569865987187891)
 ```

-It is crucial for performance that you use concrete types inside a composite type (like `Float64` or `Int` instead of `Real`, which is an abstract type), thus parametric types are a good option to maintain type flexibility while also defining all of the types of the variables inside a composite type.
+It is crucial for performance that you use concrete types inside a composite type (like `Float64` or `Int` instead of `Real`, which is an abstract type), thus parametric types are a good option to maintain type flexibility while also defining all the types of the variables inside a composite type.
 {: .notice--warning}

 For more information on constructors see [this article](https://docs.julialang.org/en/v1/manual/constructors/index.html).

 # Example

-Mutable types are particularly useful when it comes to storing data that need to be shared between some functions inside a module.
+Mutable types are particularly useful when it comes to storing data that needs to be shared between some functions inside a module.
 It is not uncommon to define custom types in a module to store all the data which needs to be shared between functions and which is not constant.

 ```julia
 module TestModuleTypes